wp-plugins/sp-client-document-manager/readme.txt

 = 1.6.9 =

 * Fixed an issue with add a project button not showing up in admin when disabled for users.

+= 1.7.0 =

+* Bug fixes
+* Added the ability to disable user editing and delete of projects
+* fixed a sql error
+* removed some notices